peakyragnar/hx/web-artifacts-operate.md

    - Configure `GOOGLE_APPLICATION_CREDENTIALS` (JSON key) or workload identity for the deployment.
 3. **Environment Variables**
    - Set `HERETIX_ARTIFACT_BACKEND=gcs`, `HERETIX_ARTIFACT_BUCKET=<bucket>`, and optional `HERETIX_ARTIFACT_PREFIX`.
+   - Point `GOOGLE_APPLICATION_CREDENTIALS` to the service-account key file (or configure workload identity).
    - Leave local dev on `local` (default) if desired.
 4. **Redeploy**
    - Build and deploy the updated application so the pipeline includes artifact capture.